 Photodynamic Therapy: A New Choice in Mesothelioma Cancer Treatment

 A very experimental treatment, photodynamic therapy (PDT) uses light to kill mesothelioma cancer cells.
 Initially, the patient receives a photosensitizing agent that collects in the cancerous cells but not in healthy cells.
-A photosensitizer is a drug that makes the cancer cells vulnerable and sensitive to light of specific wavelength.
+A photosensitizer is a drug that makes the cancer cells vulnerable and sensitive to light of a specific wavelengths.

 After the cells have been sensitized, fiber optic cables are placed in the body (usually through open-chest surgery) in order to focus light of just the right frequency on the tumor.
-This causes the photosensitizer to produce a toxic oxygen molecule which kills the cell.
+This causes the photosensitizer to produce a toxic oxygen molecule that kills the cell.

 Photodynamic therapy makes the skin and eyes sensitive to light for 6 weeks or more after treatment.
 Other temporary side effects of PDT include nausea and vomiting (National Cancer Institute, Cancer Facts).

 The Food and Drug Administration (FDA) has approved the use of PDT for non-small cell lung cancer and cancer of the esophagus.
 However, the procedure is still in the early experimental stages as a possible mesothelioma treatment.

 Immunotherapy (or biological therapy) attempts to use the body’s own immune defenses against cancerous cells.
 It includes gene therapy and the use of cytokine proteins such as interferons and interleukins.

 Gene therapy is still in the clinical trial phase.
 Using an “adenovirus” for delivery, a “suicide gene” is inserted directly into the tumor.
 This gene makes the cells sensitive to otherwise ineffective drugs such as ganciclovir.
 Treatment with the drug then should destroy only rapidly dividing cells-i.e., the cancer cells-leaving healthy cells unharmed.